-Also, please be advised that these dress code rules apply during after-school activities as well.
-We know that dress code is a complex topic for teenagers, educators, and parents.
-We hope that with consistent, light-handed enforcement, and alignment between home and school, we can achieve greater student compliance with the dress code, enabling us to redirect our attention towards our, and your, higher educational goals.
+We know that dress code is a complex topic for teenagers.
+We hope that with alignment between home and school, we can achieve greater student compliance with the dress code, enabling us to redirect our attention towards our, and your, higher educational goals.